-Naperville, IL - Last night, Congressman Bill Foster (D-IL) hosted a community forum to discuss the latest about the debate over health care and the Affordable Care Act.
+Naperville, IL - Last night, Congressman Bill Foster (D-IL) hosted a community forum to discuss gun violence.
+Over 300 people attended Community Christian Church to listen to speakers and ask questions.

 In The News